September 28, 2006

 The provision requires these organizations to furnish the following information to the Secretary annually, in electronic form:

-2. any name under which the organization operates or does business,
+1. the legal name of the organization,2. any name under which the organization operates or does business,

 3. the organization’s mailing address and Internet web site address (if any),